 In contrast with this prominent involvement in education, the youngsters participating in the case study showed to have a very low tendency to engage in other types of collective activities and very little interest in doing so.
 Besides school or vocational training, respondents reported very few other structured activities they were, or have been involved in, namely 'sports' (5 sources) and 'scouts' (2 sources).
 Other activities referred to by the respondents were of an informal and/or individual nature, like 'being with their girlfriend', 'being with friends', 'taking walks', 'listening to music', 'bike riding', 'writing a blog', or related to part-time or occasional work or volunteering, like 'being a fire-fighter', 'dancing in concerts at local festivities', 'working at a bike workshop' or 'doing volunteer work with animals'.
-When referring to ways of dealing with problems, individual perseverance and responsibility, as well as individual coping strategies were the ideas that stood out both in 17 interviews and in the second group discussion, namely ideas like 'school success say', 'think before you act', 'avoid stressful people and negative thoughts', 'let life go on', or 'go to some place quiet to relax or to think'.
+When referring to ways of dealing with problems, individual perseverance and responsibility, as well as individual coping strategies were the ideas that stood out both in 17 interviews and in the second group discussion, namely ideas like 'school success depends only on us', 'we have to believe in ourselves', 'never give up', 'don't listen to what others say', 'think before you act', 'avoid stressful people and negative thoughts', 'let life go on', or 'go to some place quiet to relax or to think'.